About us

 "Room for great experiences"

 When it came to choosing the slogan for Hjellup Fjordbo, we chose "Room for good experiences".
-The reason for this is of course that the place itself has a good atmosphere that invites good experiences, but also that the proximity to the fjord and nature in the area with the beautiful light that changes according to all seasons and time of day, can be a fantastic experience in itself.
-But we have much more to offer, and you can read more about this under Activities.
+The reason for this is, of course, that the space itself has a good atmosphere that invites good experiences, but also that the proximity to the fjord and the nature in the area with the beautiful light that changes according to all seasons and time of day can be a fantastic experience in itself.
+But we have much more to offer, and you can read more about this under Experiences.